 All it takes is a glass box or jar, soil, succulents, and a few other easy ingredients.

 See how we made this easy DIY terrarium here.

 Create a Reading Reward System

 Most older kids have reading homework throughout the summer, but you can encourage kids of all ages to read with a handy reward system.
 For every book your child reads, give them tokens they can exchange for prizes.
-Whether it’s a toy they’ve been wanting, or extra TV time, this system will no doubt incentivize your little ones to continue reading and honing their skills so they’re prepared for school.
+Whether it’s a toy they’ve been wanting, or extra TV time, this system will no doubt encourage your little ones to continue reading and honing their skills so they’re prepared for school

 For tokens, consider using yogurt lids, pennies, or even laminated coins that were colored and made by the kids themselves.

-Fun With Water
+Fun with Water

 Summer heat can be a big deterrent to wanting to go outside, but adding water to the mix is sure to add excitement, and the opportunity to cool down!
 Just make sure everyone stays hydrated, and you take breaks as needed.
 Here are some great water-infused ideas.